Fall 2016 Enrollment

 Hiram College builds its curriculum and campus life around the practices that have been shown to result in student learning and success.
 For select students, the Emerging Scholars program provides direction and extra support to ensure students succeed in their first year.
 Hiram College’s persistence rates to graduation outperform expectations.

 Every student is required to have an experience that goes beyond the classroom.
-This can be a study-away experience led by Hiram faculty in places around the globe.
-Other experiences allow students to partner with faculty members to conduct research in such projects as wildlife rehabilitation at Hiram’s field station or studying polymers with members of the chemistry department.
-Many students gain their off-campus experience in internships throughout Ohio and across the country.
+One way in which this can take place is through a study-away experience led by Hiram faculty in places around the globe.
+Other experiences allow students to partner with faculty members to conduct research in such projects as wildlife rehabilitation at Hiram’s field station or polymer studies with members of the chemistry department.
+Many students gain their off-campus experience in internships both throughout Ohio and across the country.

-Every year, Hiram College focuses on an ethics theme.
-For example, this year’s theme, which emphasizes race, identity, and community, will bring students together to learn how to better engage in difficult conversations about difficult topics both on campus and in the larger community.
+Every year, Hiram College focuses on an ethics-related theme.
+For example, this year’s theme, which explores the idea of “citizen,” will bring students together both on campus and within the larger community to learn how to better engage in difficult conversations about challenging topics.

 |International Student Organization||X|